 It is really important, given the legal framework, to have a joined up response from DH and Department for Education in the new Carers Strategy for Parent Carers.

-In helping the NNPCF consider its response, they are asking for as many individual parents and carers to complete the online survey – the Call for Evidence webpage can be accessed here.
+In helping the NNPCF consider its response, they are asking for as many individual parents and carers to complete the online survey.
 There has already been a fantastic response to the online survey so far – over 3000 responses, of which over 85% are from carers themselves.
 We want to make sure that Parent Carers are well represented.
 The closing date of the Carers Call for Evidence is the 31st July.

 The Council for Disabled Children (CDC) are delighted to announce that Christine Lenehan, Director of CDC, has been honoured with a Damehood in the Queen’s Birthday Honours List 2016.